Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-12/03-navigation/page-04.md

 <div class="divider-heading"></div>

-By now you should be familiar with [relative positioning](../../topic-11/position-relative/) and [absolute postitioning](/topic-11/position-absolute/), both of which allow you to place items where you want in relative to other elements.
+By now you should be familiar with <a href="../../topic-11/position-relative/" target="_new">relative positioning</a> and <a href="../../topic-11/position-absolute/" target="_new">absolute postitioning</a>, both of which allow you to place items where you want in relative to other elements.

 <div class="divider-pg"></div>